 If a class is marked declspec(dllexport), any specializations of class templates in the class hierarchy are implicitly marked as declspec(dllexport).
 This means that class templates are explicitly instantiated and the class's members must be defined.

 dllexport of a function exposes the function with its decorated name.
 For C++ functions, this includes name mangling.
 For C functions or functions that are declared as extern "C", this includes platform-specific decoration that's based on the calling convention.
-If you don't want name decoration, use a .def file (EXPORTS keyword).
+For information on name decoration in C/C++ code, see Decorated Names.
+No name decoration is applied to exported C functions or C++ extern "C" functions using the __cdecl calling convention.

 When you declare dllexport or dllimport, you must use extended attribute syntax and the __declspec keyword.